 This link takes you to the restaurant’s website page showing Google’s 360 view of inside their restaurant!
 This location sits inside a strip mall.
 We were craving some Hawaiian classics like Loco Moco, a Plate Lunch with macaroni salad, and other combo plate items.
-It is very casual, cute and bright, with metal-legged tables and chairs, and table service.
+It is very casual, cute and bright, with metal-legged tables and chairs, and table service – a waitperson takes your order and serves the food.
+There is a counter to buy food to go as well.
 Our total came to $86.97.

-In downtown Honolulu, this small modern, sort of industrial art style eatery, where you may wait for a simple table, each with views of the kitchen, puts out scrumptious food.
+In the mall complex called Ward Village (previously in downtown Honolulu), this modern, sort of industrial art style eatery, where you may wait for a simple table, each with views of the kitchen, puts out scrumptious food.
+The restaurant is open for breakfast and dinner.
 We ate here for breakfast and the flavors were amazing.
 For just four of us, our total came to $71.78.
 An expensive breakfast, but gourmet-level food for a nice treat.

 6. Frost City

 A unique dessert item we tried was snow ice, a mix between shave ice and ice cream that is popular in Taiwan.
 We drove to Frost City to try it.
 The area was not great, at least after dark when we were there, but the customer service was wonderfully friendly.
 The tables are squeezed into the small shop, and there are games available to play and fun things to look at.
 Our total came to $30.13.
-There are all kinds of flavors.
-Each comes with candies and fruit, which we all tried, but only one of us really liked.
-See the photo of the mound of dessert!
-We all liked that part.
+There are all kinds of flavors, including chocolate which is always my favorite.
+Each mound of ice cream comes with candies and fruit placed like garnish on the plate.
+We all tried the fruity items, but only one of us really liked them.
+But we definitely all liked the ice cream part!
+See the photo of the mound of strawberry flavor dessert!

 7. Home Bar & Grill

-This last restaurant may be suitable for kids up until just past the dinner hour, when the nightlife scene begins.
+This last restaurant is suitable for kids up until just past the dinner hour, when the nightlife scene begins.
 My husband and young-adult son ate here prior to the rest of us arriving in Waikiki.
 They always enjoy any grill foods!
+The two of them had delicious Korean barbecue.
 The restaurant doesn’t have its own website, so read about it on Yelp or Facebook.
 The two of them ate for $40, including tip.